christopher-besch/homepage/src/articles/10_ctemsoft/ctemsoft.md

 Docker is a lot more efficient and offers more rapid turnaround times.
 And still, when "it works on my machine" using Docker, it'll work on yours too, using Docker.

-Unfortunately this amazing tool doesn't save you from compilation errors and figuring out what dependencies you need and how to get them.
+Unfortunately, this amazing tool doesn't save you from compilation errors and figuring out what dependencies you need and how to get them.
 Some [stackoverflow](https://stackoverflow.com/questions/19916119/how-do-i-find-where-a-symbol-is-defined-among-static-libraries) might help:

 ```bash